UCF-ML-Research/TrojFSP/README.md

-# PromptBitFlip
+# TrojFSP
-This is the implementation of PromptBitFlip.
-This repository is based on [PPT](https://github.com/SJTUDuWei/Poisoned-Prompt-Tuning).
+This is the implementation of our paper TrojFSP: Trojan Insertion in Few-shot Prompt Tuning

 ## Requirements
 ```bash